Oil consumption between changes

 Why topping up is not a fix

-Keeping the level within the marks protects the engine in the short term, and you should top up rather than run low.
-But topping up only manages the symptom.
-Reaching for a thicker oil to slow the loss can conflict with the grade your manual specifies and still leaves the real problem in place.
-If your engine is using more oil than it should, treat that as a signal to have it diagnosed by a mechanic rather than something to solve at the filler cap.
+Keeping the level within the manual’s safe range protects the engine in the short term, but topping up only manages the symptom.
+Reaching for a thicker oil can conflict with the specified cold-flow category or performance approval and still leaves the cause in place.
+Use the low-oil safety guide for warning signs, and have a qualified mechanic diagnose a changing or concerning rate rather than trying to solve it at the filler cap.

 Frequently asked questions